Tuesday, 25 March 2014

 There’s my debate on health care then…it should be available free to everyone, and if you have the means or opportunity to insure yourself as well then do.
 Although I’m not sure what all this means for any potential future private healthcare for myself…sure to find out soon enough.

-Week 3/Day 2, radiologist tells me I have an abnormal swelling, but its not a problem, you can just remove it.
+So, where was I, ultrasound, Week 3/Day 2, radiologist tells me I have an abnormal swelling, but its not a problem, you can just remove it.

 ERR REMOVE WHAT!?